 PostgreSQL is a widely used Database Management System for storing structured as well as unstructured data.
 Companies use it because it offers them to store flexible data with ease.
 PostgreSQL offers pgAdmin Backup Database services that allow companies to maintain a backup of their data and avoid any data loss in the future.

 pgAdmin Backup Database makes it easier for users to easily maintain the backup and restore functionalities in PostgreSQL.
-In this article, you will learn how to install PostgreSQL using pgAdmin, the steps for pgAdmin Backup Database in PostgreSQL, and how to restore the created pgAdmin Backup Database of PostgreSQL.
+In this article, you will learn how to install PostgreSQL using pgAdmin, how to backup PostgreSQL database using pgAdmin 4, and how to implement pgAdmin Restore Database of PostgreSQL.

 Table of Contents